anoopsarkar/nlp-class/hw0.md

 Add a `.gitignore` file at the top level of your git repository to avoid committing and pushing useless files to the GitLab server.
-Here is a typical `.gitignore` file for Jupyter notebook
+Here is a typical `.gitignore` file.
-projects:

     venv
     __pycache__